bhell/django-piwik/README.md

-django-piwik - Application to include Piwik analytics to a Django site
+django-piwik - Application to add Piwik analytics to a Django site

 This app adds basic support for [Piwik web analytics](http://piwik.org/) to a Django web site: